Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

    {{site.cnq.reviewExecPlan}}

-   Terraform marks resources for deletion according to the execution plan and displays the `Apply complete!` message with a count of changed resources.
+   Terraform displays the `Apply complete!` message with a count of changed resources.

 1. {{site.cnq.runTFdestroy}}